rgravina/jquery-latestflash/README.md

 jQuery Latest Flash Plugin
 ===================

-A jQuery plugin which returns the latest version of Flash for a given operating system, version and browser.
+A jQuery plugin which returns the latest version of Adobe Flash for a given operating system, version and browser.

 Usage
 -----